-This is a graded class for high school credit.
-Students are grouped by current grade level, not by art ability, and are eligible for one credit in each of the four years of high school.
-This is a project-based learning (PBL) course using traditional art media and techniques.
+Students (including newly identified and transfer students) are grouped by current grade level, not by art ability, and are eligible for one credit in each of the four years of high school.
+This is project-based learning (PBL) course using traditional art media and techniques.
 The goal for the student is to build proficiency within a variety of media, techniques, art styles, and to select projects in which to master.
 Students will be exposed to a variety of historical and contemporary artists, art theory, vocabulary, and art concepts.
-Individual students may be allowed to occasionally substitute digital media with permission, but these are not predominantly digital classes.
+Individual students may be allowed to occasionally substitute digital media with permission, but these are not predominantly digital courses.